imadelh/ML-web-app/readme.md

 ```

-and then simply get to the application dir and run it
+and then simply get to the application directory and run it

 ```
 cd app